tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

   * Robo advisors and personal finance companies provide wealth management, investment, and budgetary services that seek to help customers with their overall capital management and investments.

-  * Often, wealth management solutions are driven by machine learning with automated trading and portfolio rebalancing, while budgetary services utilize machine learning to scan a customer's purchase history and identify buying habits to suggest areas in which they can save.
+  * Often, wealth management solutions are driven by machine learning with automated trading and portfolio re-balancing, while budgetary services utilize machine learning to scan a customer's purchase history and identify buying habits to suggest areas in which they can save.

   * Examples: Betterment, Acorns, Robinhood, Personal Capital